etherforce/FeTSy/fetsy/webclient/scripts/app.coffee.md

                                 ticket: @
                         return

-The method 'close' requests the server to close the ticket.
+The method 'change' requests the server to change the data of the ticket.

-                    close: ->
+                    change: (data) ->
+                        data.id = @id
                         $wamp.call 'org.fetsy.changeTicket', [],
-                            ticket:
+                            ticket: data
-                                id: @id
-                                status: 'Closed'
                         .then (result) ->
                             if result.type == 'success'
                                 console.log(